Myth #1: Provisional tax is an additional tax

 Fact: SARS only accepts

-return (IRP6) when it comes to provisional tax
+a provisional tax return (IRP6) when it comes to provisional tax payments.

 There are specific forms for each different provisional taxpayer: